|

 We would be nowhere without the generous support of our community.
 Please know that your support is profoundly appreciated!

-There are many ways to donate besides for checks and cash.
-Following please find a list of the various other ‘platforms’ that are available for secure donations that go directly and entirely into the synagogue account (even though they say Nechama's name).
+There are many ways to donate besides checks and cash.
+Following, please find a list of the various other ‘platforms’ that are available for secure donations that go directly and entirely into the synagogue account (even though they say Nechama's name).

 1. PayPal [email protected] or PayPal.me/Neilfort